2023 Best Value Nursing Schools in Georgia

 Read full report on Nursing at West Georgia Technical College

-Coastal Pines Technical College came in at #7 in this year’s edition of the Best Value Nursing Schools in Georgia ranking.
+Coastal Pines Technical College did quite well in this year’s ranking of the best value schools for nursing students.
+It came in at #7 on the list.
 Coastal Pines Technical College is a small public school located in the town of Waycross.

 The average tuition and fees for an in-state undergraduate at Coastal Pines Technical College are $2,759 a year.